mchrisman/zero-kerf-laser-jigsaw/using-the-alignment-sled.md

 ## Detailed walk-through with prepared example files

 Let's use these already-prepared files.
 (Part 2 will discuss how to create the files.)
-The attached .zip file contains:
+[Click to download the .zip file](tutorial-files.zip) which contains:

 * **tuturial-print.pdf** — the file for printing.
 The piece outlines have been expanded to allow for a little bit of error.
 * **tutorial-print.jpg** — the same, in JPEG format.